Pontlliw: Sport

 The village has one sports team – Pontlliw Football Club.
 The team plays its home games at Pontlliw Park.
-Its home kit colour is green and the team plays in the Carmathenshire League Premier Division.
+Its home kit colour is green and the team plays in the Carmarthenshire League Premier Division.

 Pontlliw defeated Seaside FC on 3 May 2023 to lift the TG Davies Cup for the first time.
 Pontlliw then claimed their first ever Premier League title on 9 May 2023 after defeating Gorseinon 6–1 at Pontlliw Park.

 Pontlliw Reserve Team and Third Team also had a successful season.
 The Reserve Team won the Carmarthen League – Reserve Division One while the Third Team won the Carmarthen League Reserve Division Three title in their first season.